• Menu

 Bear Creek Trail Ouray Slate Hiking Path

-Extra care and caution MUST be done while hiking Bear Creek National Recreation Trail.
-There are various long, narrow, and extremely high cliffs with steep drop offs along the way.
-In this reason, dogs are not recommended during the hike though they are allowed but must be kept on leash.
+Extra care and caution must be done while hiking Bear Creek National Recreation Trail.
+There are various long, narrow, and extremely high cliffs with steep drop-offs along the way.
+For this reason, dogs are not recommended during the hike though they are allowed but must be kept on leash.

-Bear Creek National Recreation Trail is not just all thrill and history, a well preserved wildlife will also be noticed.
-Aside from the intermittent forest, meadows, wildflowers and alpines you’ll go through, mule deer, elk, bighorn sheep and black bears also frequent the area.
+Bear Creek National Recreation Trail is not just all thrill and history, but also a well-preserved wildlife area.
+Aside from the intermittent forest, meadows, wildflowers, and alpines, you’ll go through, mule deer, elk, bighorn sheep, and black bears also frequent the area.

 Note that it is best to visit the trail from June to September, so the winter snow has time to melt.
 Enjoy your hike!